todar/VBA-Style-Guide/README.md

   <a name="no-one-line-declarations"></a><a name="2.5"></a>
   - [2.5](#no-one-line-declarations) Use one `Dim` declaration per variable or assignment.

     > Why?
 It's easier to read and debug going back.
-It also prevents variables accidentily being delcared as Variants.
+It also prevents variables from accidentally being declared as Variants.

     ```vb
     ' very bad